Back to school separation anxiety

 Parent’s back to school anxiety

-A no longer anxious child and a happy home come from you also feeling calm.
-It can be easy to dive straight into supporting your child’s anxiety, without thinking or looking after yourself first.
-Your wellbeing is just as important, and although back to school can bring a wealth of stress for you also, there are a few things you can do to make that transition smooth – for both you and your child!
+Your wellbeing is just as important, and although back to school can bring a wealth of stress there are a few things you can do to make that transition smooth – for both you and your child!

 A problem shared is a problem halved.
 By speaking to our Explore experts, a friend, your child’s teacher or even seeking professional support such as a therapist, you can gain support by voicing your worries or concerns.
 You may even find that your friends or family are feeling a similar way!

-For those of you who are bookworms, or those who want more advice to support your child’s wellbeing, we recommend these books and websites:
+Understanding children’s mental health is crucial when it comes to helping a child with back to school separation anxiety.
+For those of you who are bookworms or want more advice to support your child’s wellbeing, we recommend these books and websites:

 Our approach has always been to ensure learning is tailored to you and your family to give your child the confidence they need for back to school and beyond.